 - Does the possibility of creating and controlling “artificial life” raise new questions about the definition of life and how we deal with it?

 - What might be the effects on our self-understanding when we are faced with the impression of an unlimited human creative power in designing life, as it is currently promoted by synthetic biology?

 - The German Ethics Council will focus on these questions and discuss whether synthetic biology is reaching a qualitatively new level of intervention in life and what consequences this could have for our understanding of life and humanity.

-Prof. Dr. Bärbel Friedrich gave an introductory talk on the scientific basics of synthetic biology and also talked about the safety aspects of this research.
-In the subsequent panel discussion, PD Dr. Andreas Brenner and Prof. Dr. Peter Dabrock, together with Council members Prof. Dr. Volker Gerhardt and Prof. Dr. Eberhard Schockenhoff, took a closer look at synthetic biology from a philosophical and theological perspective.
-Council member Wolf-Michael Catenhusen guided through the programme.
+Prof. Dr. Bärbel Friedrich will give an introductory talk on the scientific basics of synthetic biology and also talk about the safety aspects of this research.
+In the subsequent panel discussion, PD Dr. Andreas Brenner and Prof. Dr. Peter Dabrock, together with Council members Prof. Dr. Volker Gerhardt and Prof. Dr. Eberhard Schockenhoff, will take a closer look at synthetic biology from a philosophical and theological perspective.
+Council member Wolf-Michael Catenhusen will guide through the programme.